deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 ## Conclusion

-Modeling your domain is hard and it's even harder if you have rich models which hold a mutable state along with explicit behaviours.
+Modelling your domain is hard and it's even harder if you have rich models which hold a mutable state along with explicit behaviours.
 Go programming language may not give you all the tools directly to model your domain in a rich way as some other programming languages provide.
 However, it's still possible to make it work for some cases by adopting some usage principles.
 Constructor pattern is one of them, and it has been one of the most useful ones for me since I can confidently encapsulate the initialisation logic of my model by enforcing state validity within a package scope.